Real Estate Eric Firestone January 4, 2026

 This is the first conversation I have with every Pinecrest seller.

 Sometimes price correction generates traffic fastest.
-Other times, condition corrections outperform price cuts — when condition is the true barrier.
+Other times, condition corrections outperform price cuts, when condition is the true barrier.
 A visibly improved product often wins buyers faster than discounting a flawed one.

 Preparation is an investment.
 The goal is not to renovate everything, it’s to renovate what actually moves the needle.

 A new agent only matters if it comes with a new strategy.
+If your listing expired:

 Pinecrest buyers don’t ignore listings, they eliminate them quickly.